awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/eccv-2020-scan-eng.md

 - **Pretext task**: SimCLR and MoCo
 - **Baselines**: DeepCluster, IIC, GAN, DAC, etc.
 - **Evaluation metric**: Accuracy, NMI, and ARI

+The results are reported as the mean from 10 different runs of the models.

+All experiments are performed with the same setting, e.g., augmentation, backbone, and pretext tasks.

 ### Result